intentor/adic/README.md

 ```
 **Hint:** it's also possible to wire any dependencies through constructor.
 However, in this case the dependencies will only be resolved once, during instantiation.

-**Note:** it's a good practice to place all your commands under the same namespace, so it's easy to register them.
+**Good practice:** place all your commands under the same namespace, so it's easy to register them.

 ##### Types of commands